goldylucks/weather/README.md

 ![home page default results](readme-images/home-page-default.png)

+Clicking on a city from the list navigates to the details page of that city.

-Users can add cities to favorites and/or remove them from the display
+Users can add cities to favorites and/or remove them from the display.

 ![home page actions](readme-images/home-page-actions.png)

-Users can remove cities from favorites
+Users can remove cities from favorites.

 ![remove city from favorites](readme-images/home-page-favorites.png)